AxFab/kora-kernel/doc/MemoryManagment.md

   for inter-process communication (IPC).

   The kernel manipulate both physical and virtual memory.
-The virtualization of the memory allo a task to access the full extends of system memory, as it was the only one to use it.
+The virtualization of the memory allow a task to access the full extends of system memory, as if it was the only one to use it.
 More than that, it looks like available memory is the maximum supported by the platform, even if the amount of physical memory is much smaller.

   This chapter discuss about how the kernel manage virtual and physical memory and shared it amoung tasks.